Lubavitcher Yeshiva Academy Wellness Policy

 Meals served through the National School Lunch Program will:

-Ø serve milk with a fat content of 1% or less
+• serve milk with a fat content of 1% or less on days when non-meat or non-fish lunches are served

 Such information will be made available on menus, a website, on cafeteria and menu boards.